jwelbeck52/google-homepage/README.md

-This project is to familiarize ourselves with how to create a basic website
+This project is to familiarize ourselves with how to create a html basic website